loiccoent/eurostat_ida_energy/README.md

     - filter_sectors (e.g. filter_industry_gva).
 Detects sectors for which, for a year at least, either activity is missing or there is no energy consumption despite some activity reported.
 If so, excludes the sector for the entire series (check sectors for specificities, due to the number of missing data, the transport sector rule is different and only checks the first and last year)

 ### Logging
-Logging to console is used through the process to inform the user of the coming operations (flag INFO), of data exclusion (flag WARN) and of potential erros (flag ERROR).
-This logs should be checked as part of the output to ensure the process ran as expected
+Logging to console is used through the process to inform the user of the coming operations (flag INFO), of data exclusion (flag WARN) and of potential errors (flag ERROR).
+These logs should be checked as part of the output to ensure the process ran as expected.

 ### Error handling
-Error handling has been implemented to facilate use of the project.
-In summary, in case of error, the process will attempt to resume to next where possible.
+Error handling has been implemented to facilitate use of the project.
+In summary, in case of error, the process will attempt to resume where possible.
 Based on the structure above it can be seen that:
-- If one of the chart function does not go through, an error will be printed to console and the next chart function in the current decomposition (if any) will start.
+- If one of the chart functions does not go through, an error will be printed to console and the next chart function in the current decomposition (if any) will start.
 - If the error occur in the data preparation, the error will be caught at the higher level, because the chart cannot be generated without the base data.
 In consequence, an error will be printed to console and the next decomposition script (if any) will be triggered.